 About the PAR Legal Hotline

-The PAR Legal Hotline is offered through the Harrisburg law office of Mette Evans and Woodside.
+The PAR Legal Hotline is answered by in-house PAR staff attorneys.
 Here are some points to remember during your call:

 - The Hotline cannot substitute for your own legal counsel; it only provides legal information.

 - Names or other parties or REALTORS® who may be involved in a particular transaction must not be mentioned.

 - If you do not understand the information given, ask for further explanation.

 - Hotline answers are based only on facts you provide.
 If facts are disputed, or if facts are not mentioned, Hotline answers could be different.